 Besides a new mix of colors, Chrysler's 2007 Town & Country minivan is identical to the 2006 model.
 The Town & Country and its platform siblings, the Dodge Caravan and Grand Caravan, are now in their seventh year.
 Expect a redesigned model in the near future.

 Stow 'n Go seats fold flat into the floor for the second and third rows; the seats can be folded down with one hand in as little as 30 seconds.
 Other innovative features include an available media player that plays CDs, MP3s and DVDs.

 Despite having more than a dozen competitors — many of which pack stronger engines and more safety features — the Town & Country continues to be a popular choice among minivan buyers.
 It's available in standard-length base as well as extended-length LX, Touring and Limited models.

 Standard-length models ride a 113.3-inch wheelbase, while long-wheelbase minivans have a 119.3-inch wheelbase.

-A winged Chrysler badge ps the full width of the grille, which has four horizontal chrome bars.
+A winged Chrysler badge spans the full width of the grille, which has four horizontal chrome bars.
 Sculpted headlights and round fog lamps are installed.
 Touring and Limited minivans get a roof rack and 16-inch cast-aluminum wheels, while other versions ride on 15-inch steel wheels.
 For 2007, the new colors are Cognac Crystal Pearl, Marine Blue Pearl Coat and Modern Blue Pearl Coat.